-Described as “driven by a playful modern sensibility” by the New York Times in March 2011, Richard's music is currently championed by such prestigious artists as Janine Jansen, who premiered his Violin Concerto with the Orchestre de Paris conducted by Esa-Pekka Salonen in December 2008, just after performing his Piano Quartet at the Berliner Philharmoniker.
-Jansen recently recorded three pieces written by Dubugnon for her new CD Beau Soir (DECCA) which instantly achieved "Gold" status when it was released in the Netherlands in September 2010.
+Described as “driven by a playful modern sensibility” by the New York Times, Dubugnon’s music has been championed by Janine Jansen, who premiered his Violin Concerto with the Orchestre de Paris conducted by Esa-Pekka Salonen in December 2008, shortly after performing his Piano Quartet at the Berliner Philharmoniker.
+Jansen recorded three pieces written by Dubugnon for her CD Beau Soir (DECCA) which instantly achieved ‘Gold’ status in the Netherlands when it was released in September 2010.

-In 2007-08 Richard was composer-in-residence with the Orchestre National de Montpellier (France) where he completed the Arcanes Symphoniques cycle for orchestra, recorded by the Orchestre National de Montpellier and released by Universal in November 2008.
-This recording won the Grand Prix Lycéen in April 2009, with the votes of over 400 schools in France.
-A Naxos CD of chamber music from 2002 received excellent reviews from the U.S., British, French, and Swiss press.
+In 2007-8 Dubugnon was composer-in-residence with the Orchestre National de Montpellier (France) where he completed the Arcanes Symphoniques cycle for orchestra, recorded by the Orchestre National de Montpellier and released by Universal in November 2008.
+This recording won the Grand Prix Lyceen in April 2009, with the votes of over 400 schools in France.
+A Naxos CD of chamber music from 2002 received excellent reviews from the U.S., British, French and Swiss press.

-Dubugnon has been involved with many educational projects in the U.K., the U.S., and France.
+Dubugnon has been involved with many educational projects in the U.K., the U.S. and France.
 He has also taught Composition at the Royal Academy of Music and the Purcell School.
-He is also a double bassist, playing regularly as a chamber musician and sub with the Opéra de Paris.